 Cross-discipline study of important tax reduction strategies at both the federal and state levels.
 Major topics will include lifetime gifting, estate freezes, valuation reduction techniques, life insurance policies and planning, charitable vehicles, cross-border techniques and planning for retirement and other deferred income accounts.
 Students will use real client situations to progress from identifying opportunities to achieve better tax outcomes to analyzing the substantive issues involved in developing a concrete plan.

-Request more information or a consultation
+Request more information or Schedule an appointment

 Need more information before taking the next step?
 Whether you’re curious about Loyola Law’s application process, student support, or details about our tax law programs, we’re here to help.